-It is strongly recommended that all applicable health and safety regulations are adhered to.
+It is strongly recommended that all applicable safeguarding guidance is adhered to.

-Catering Arrangements
+Catering arrangements

-Convention organisers should elect an individual and form a sub-committee to deal with catering.
+Convention organisers usually elect an individual to take overall responsibility and form a sub-committee to deal with catering.

-Where food or drinks are supplied, costing should be obtained and prices displayed.

-Where outside caterers are used, it would be prudent to establish provisional costs.
+Where food or drinks are supplied, costings and sales prices should be established and prices displayed.
+If outside caterers are used, it would be prudent to discuss provisional costs.
 Some Conventions invite participants to bring their own lunch.